The #1 Most important lettering tool everyone should own…Lisa Funk @ 2020-05-02 11:33:47 -0700

-Now before you get all upset that this email is about an eraser, hear me out and don't worry - I'm including links to lots of my favorite supplies.
+Now before you get all upset that this hand lettering tip is just about an eraser, hear me out and don't worry - I'm including links to lots of my favorite supplies.
 This is good stuff!

 Here is a little secret: all of that "amazing" lettering you see me do with a fancy brush pen in videos on Instagram?
 Well, a majority of the time before filming those with a pen, I whip out my trusty pencil and eraser and sketch and re-sketch many many times before getting it right.
 I mean look at this rough draft…